-I bet there is an easier and faster way to do this.
+I bet there is an easier and a faster way to do this.
 But this is how I did it: I randomized the whole list in Excel by using the Excel function “RAND”.
 This function creates a random number between 0 and 1.
-In German it is called “ZUFALLSZAHL” as you can see below.
-It’s very simple to copy that function next to every prompt by double-clicking on this little square on the right bottom corner (it turns into a cross when you pull your mouse over it):
+In German, it is called “ZUFALLSZAHL” as you can see below.
+It’s very simple to copy that function next to every prompt by double-clicking on this little square in the right bottom corner (it turns into a cross when you hover with your mouse over it):

-The only thing you have to do now is to sort the whole list by the size of the numbers in column B (Start -> Sort and Filter -> Ascending/Descending).
+Then, you need to sort the whole list by the number size of the numbers in column B (Start -> Sort and Filter -> Ascending/Descending).

-I also wanted to randomize how many and which prompts will be on which page, ranging from one to three prompts.
-I wanted the double-prompts to be the main part of the book.
-I just think that this is a great number to get creative, but not to be too restricted in what to draw.
+I also wanted to randomize how many and which prompts will be on which page, ranging from one to three.
+Double-prompts should be the main part of the book.
+I just think that this is a great number to get creative without being too restrictive.
 I decided that I would like to put 300 of my prompt words onto 150 pages.
 So I was left with 200 prompt words on my list.
-I thought the easiest way to split that would be to have 50 single prompt pages, which leaves 150 pages to divide by three.
-That makes 50 pages with three prompts on them.
+I thought the easiest way to split them would be to have 50 single prompt pages, which leaves us with 150 pages to divide by three (so50 pages with three prompts).

-So the book will have 250 pages in total which also should mean 250 illustrations as a result.
-I made another list in Excel including 150 times the number 2, 50 times the number 1 and 50 times the number 3.
-Then I randomized that list and that’s how I will organize my 500 prompt words that I also had randomized before.
+The book will have 250 pages in total and250 illustrations.
+I made another list in Excel including 150x the number 2, 50x the number 1,0x the number 3 and randomized that list.
+That’s how I will organize my 500 prompt words which I have randomized before.

-I used cheap printer paper and wrote down the prompts on the front and on the back of it, because the book is just there to tell me the prompts and to sketch out the ideas very roughly.
-Just like Kasey I will do the finished illustrations on separated paper or in one of my other sketchbooks.
+I used cheap printer paper and wrote down the prompts on the front and back because the book’s purpose is to give me the prompts and to sketch out the ideas very roughly.
+Just like Kasey, I will do the final illustrations on a separate piece of paper or in one of my other sketchbooks.

-Looking at the first prompts and numbers from one to three we get the following constellation for the first pages: popcorn, brake and bat will be on the first page, cause, smile and foot on the second one and decay and believe on the third one.
-The fourth page will have a single prompt continue (my brain is already thinking what to do with this boring one, sigh).
-I kept track of which numbers and which prompts I already had written down by marking them in changing colors.
+Looking at the first prompts and numbers from one to three we get the following constellation for the first pages: popcorn, brake and bat will be on the first page, cause, smile and foot on the second and decay and believe on the third one.
+The fourth page will have the prompt continue (my brain is already thinking what to do with this boring one, sigh).
+I kept track of which numbers and which prompts I already had written down by marking them in different colors.

-I was so influenced by the 500 Drawing Prompts book from Kasey that I started to separate the pages into different parts by drawing lines on them.
-After many pages I realized that this wasn’t even necessary, because the prompts are supposed to be combined anyhow.
+I was so influenced by Kasey’s 500 Drawing Prompts book that I started to separate the pages with lines.
+After numerous pages, I realized that this wasn’t even necessary because the prompts are supposed to be combined anyway.
 Shoot!
-Originally the book was designed to draw every prompt on its own.
-Kasey just rolled with it and drew over the lines anyhow… well…. now my book has some pages with and some without dividing lines on them.
+Originally, the book was designed to draw every prompt on its own.
+Kasey just rolled with it and drew over the lines… well….
+Now, my book has some pages with and some without dividing lines on them.

-I used glue that was especially made for book binding.
-If you also want to do this don’t forget to put a blank sheet of paper in front of the first prompt page and one behind the last page, because the cover paper will be glued onto those.
+I used special glue for book binding.
+If you also want to do this, don’t forget to put a blank sheet of paper in front of the first prompt page and one behind the last page because the cover paper will be glued onto those.

-The only thing I did differently is that I chose to have a soft cover so that I didn’t need cardboard to do this.
-I simply glued pretty scrapbook paper onto the front and onto the back.
-I covered the spine with a metallic washi tape and decorated the front side with a sticker by Iraville (because why not?) and the title Laura’s Book of 500 Prompts.
+The only thing I did differently is that I chose a soft cover.
+Consequently, I didn’t need cardboard to do this.
+I simply glued pretty scrapbook paper onto the front and back, covered the book spine with a metallic washi tape and decorated the front side with a sticker by Iraville and the title.

-After everything was done I realized that I had glued the wrong side of the paper and that my last prompts were now in the front while my first prompts with the divided pages are now in the back.
-Also the prompt words are now near to the glued spine and not at the outer edges where I wanted them to be.
-Well, that was stupid, but what should I do?
+After everything was done, I realized that I glued the wrong side of the paper and that my last prompts were now in the front while my first prompts with the divided pages in the back.
+Moreover,the prompt words were near the glued spine and not at the outer edges where I wanted them to be.
+Well, that was a silly mistake, but what can you do?

-I hope this inspires some of you to make a prompt book by your own.
+I hope this will inspire you to create your own prompt book.
 You can use a different word generator, different word categories and a different number of prompts, of course.
-But make sure not to think about each prompt to much while making the book, because this will influence you to cut out those prompts that don’t speak to you immediately.
+But make sure not to think about each prompt too much while making the book because this will influence you to cut out prompts that don’t speak to you immediately.

 I already finished the first illustration for the prompts zinc and line.
 I plan to continue this blog as a series, but the following posts will be much shorter.
-If I can find some time there will also be a video from time to time.
+If I have time, I will also occasionally include a video.
 I hope that Kasey won’t be mad at me if I do that.